jphaugla/redisAthenaQuickSight/README.md

 * The required DNS entries for Redis Enterprise are included in the cloudformation script
 * The RedisEnterprise EC2 resource uses the marketplace AMI with the Redis Enterprise Software pre-installed
 * This RE EC2 resource has UserData entries to create the Redis Cluster, create a redis database, and load a very small amount of sample redis data using the github after also installing git
+* Two additional nodes are added to the cluster to make it a three node cluster
 * The redis connector is also in a nested cloudformation script called *RedisConnector.yaml*.
 This connector allows athena to access Redis.

 &nbsp;